Gammer0909/ProblemSolve/README.md

 ## Extra Tools

 As the problem states, Excel puts quotations around numbers, even when they should not be stored as strings.
-To get around this, I supplied a snazzy Python tool to format the files for you.
+To get around this, I implemented a workaround in the program if this is provided, but also basic .csv support out of the box, and a snazzy little python tool to remove the quotes from the file.

 To use the python tool, simply run the following command in the terminal: